ZeroPrompt: Scaling Prompt-Based Pretraining to 1,000 Tasks Improves Zero-Shot Generalization: Experiments

-In this section, we compare \proposed with other strong zero-shot and fully-supervised approaches on the unseen testing datasets.
-Note that due to limited space, only part of the reserved testing tasks, specifically 17 academic and 10 production datasets, are included in Table~\ref{tab:main_results} for comparison.

-As shown in Table~\ref{tab:main_results}, in the zero-shot setting, \proposed significantly improves the performance of T5 from 37.80 to 68.76 with a boost of 30.96 points, outperforming previous large PTMs, CPM-2 and Pangu-$\alpha$, by a large margin of 28 points.
+Results on the reserved testing tasks are shown in Table~\ref{tab:main_results}, in the zero-shot setting, \proposed significantly improves the performance of T5 from 37.80 to 68.76 with a boost of 30.96 points, outperforming previous PTMs, CPM-2 and Pangu-$\alpha$, by a large margin of 28 points.
 Notably, \proposed is comparable to or even better than a finetuned RoBERTa-large model on some academic and production datasets.
-Compared to the overall score of the finetuned RoBERTa, \proposed is only 4.7 in short.
+Compared to the overall score of the finetuned RoBERTa, \proposed is only 4.7 points short.
 This is quite ecstatic considering that \proposed did not use any labeled data for tuning.
-The finetuned T5 is better than RoBERTa, and the gap between \proposed and the finetuned T5 is less than 8 points.